International Forum on Interfaith and Transcultural Peacebuilding 2025

 Debjani Bhattacharyya (India/USA/Switzerland)

-Debjani Bhattacharyya is Professor of the History of the Anthropocene at the University of Zurich.
-Since 2019, she has also been a researcher at the Center for the Advanced Study of India at the University of Pennsylvania.
-Previously, she was Associate Professor of History and Urban Studies at Drexel University in Philadelphia.
-Her research explores the intersection between legal and environmental history, such as how legal and economic structures shape our understanding of environmental change and influence our response to the climate crisis.
+Debjani Bhattacharyya is a Professor of the History of the Anthropocene at the University of Zurich and a non-residential fellow at the Center for the Advanced Study of India at the University of Pennsylvania.
+Previously, she was an Associate Professor of History and Urban Studies at Drexel University.
+Her research explores the question of how legal and economic structures shape our understanding of environmental change and how these impact on our reaction to the climate crisis.

 Neddy Astudillo (Venezuela/USA)

-Neddy Astudillo is an eco-theologian and Presbyterian pastor and coordinator of the Climate Justice and Faith Certification Program at Pacific Lutheran Theological Seminary.
-She is a longtime advocate for environmental justice and eco-theology across America.
+Neddy Astudillo is an Eco-Theologian and Presbyterian Pastor and coordinator of the Climate Justice & Faith Certification program at the Pacific Lutheran Theological Seminary.
+She has long advanced environmental justice and eco-theology across the Americas.

 Haruna Zagoon-Sayeed (Ghana)

-Haruna Zagoon-Sayeed is a lecturer at the University of Ghana and Managing Director of the Baraka Policy Institute.
-His work covers the areas of education, religion, youth development, international relations and peacebuilding.
+Haruna Zagoon-Sayeed is a Senior Lecturer at the University of Ghana and Executive Director of the Baraka Policy Institute.
+His work spans education, religion, youth development, international affairs, and peacebuilding.

 Jenne Jessica Revanda Pieter (Indonesia)

-Jenne Jessica Revanda Pieter is an ordained minister of the Protestant Church in the Moluccas (Indonesia) and works as a lecturer at the Faculty of Theology at the Christian University of Indonesia.
-Her work focuses on theology, ecology and advocacy for indigenous communities.
+Jenne Jessica Revanda Pieter is an ordained minister of the Protestant Church in the Moluccas, Indonesia, and serves as a lecturer at the Faculty of Theology, Christian University of Indonesia.
+Her work focuses on theology, ecology, and advocacy for Indigenous communities.

 Detailed program Thursday (Session 1)